Clothing - Africa for Kids

 Bark cloth from the Congo, in central Africa

-After many thousands of years, people began to make lighter, less sweaty kinds of clothes.
-Probably the first kind of cloth made in Africa was pounded bark fibers.
+Furs and feathers were good enough for thousands of years, but then people began to make lighter, less sweaty kinds of clothes out of pounded bark fibers.
 You peel the bark off trees and pound it with a rock until the fibers get soft and the hard part breaks off.
 This makes small pieces of cloth which can be pounded or sewn together.
-In Uganda in Central Africa, for instance, people used the bark of fig trees.
-This kind of bark fabric may be related to the development of Egyptian papyrus.
-People also pounded cloth from the raffia palm, as Herodotus reports in the story of the Persian explorer Sataspes.

 Traditional African Costumes Paper Dolls, by Yuko Green (1999).